github/backup-utils/README.md

-Subsequent invocations of the `ghe-backup` command will create incremental snapshots of repository data along with full snapshots of all other pertinent datastores.
+Subsequent invocations of the `ghe-backup` command will create incremental snapshots of repository data along with full snapshots of all other pertinent data stores.
 Snapshots may be restored to the same or separate GitHub appliance via the `ghe-restore` command.
 See the *Example usage* section below for more detailed information.